U.S. - Ukraine Reconstruction, Investment, and Innovation Forum at Georgetown

 Georgetown Hosts U.S.-Ukraine Reconstruction, Investment, and Innovation Forum

-Georgetown University’s McDonough School of Business and Walsh School of Foreign Service hosted the U.S.-Ukraine Reconstruction, Investment, and Innovation Forum, featuring a keynote address by Stephanie von Friedeburg (SFS’87), managing director at Citi, as well as a keynote dialogue featuring Ukraine’s Deputy Minister of Economy Tetyana Berezhna, United States International Development Finance Corporation’s Chief of Staff Jane Rhee, and USAID’s Senior Advisor for Ukraine Recovery Alex Tiersky.
+Georgetown University’s McDonough School of Business and Walsh School of Foreign Service hosted the U.S.-Ukraine Reconstruction, Investment, and Innovation Forum on July 16, featuring a keynote address by Stephanie von Friedeburg (SFS’87), managing director at Citi, as well as a keynote dialogue featuring Ukraine’s Deputy Minister of Economy Tetyana Berezhna, United States International Development Finance Corporation’s Chief of Staff Jane Rhee, and USAID’s Senior Advisor for Ukraine Recovery Alex Tiersky.
 The event also included panels on resilience and reconstruction and renewal and reinvention, in addition to lunch remarks from Ukraine’s former First Lady Kateryna Yushchenko.

 The forum commenced with opening remarks from Mike Ryan, teaching professor of marketing, Michael O’Leary, senior associate dean of graduate and executive degree programs, Susanna Mudge, chair of Chemonics, and Anil Khurana, executive director of the Baratta Center for Global Business.
 They underscored the importance of public-private partnerships and the pivotal role of technological advancements in driving innovation, growth, and the financial independence of Ukraine.